jbellsey/redux-model-utils/docs/example.md

     }
 };

+// we typically export unconnected components for testing export {MyGeoComponent};

 // "mapStateToProps" is created for you, and ensures that your selectors are all
 // available as props. in this case, that means "location", "waiting", and "geoActions" export default connect(geoModel.mapStateToProps)(MyGeoComponent);